netscisci/netscisci.github.io/cfp.md

 **Scope**

 We welcome submissions that explore the use of network approaches applied to studies in science of science.
 This includes (but is not limited to): **the analyses of relevant network data** (e.g., citation networks, collaboration networks, semantic networks, knowledge graphs), **development of novel methods for science of science applications** (e.g., graph embedding, link prediction), and **experimentations with representations** (e.g., hypergraph, multilayer graph).
-In addition, we seek submissions in the developing areas of exploration concerned with **the impact of diverse voices and intellectual backgrounds**, **political policies**, and **intelligences** (including Artificial Intelligence) on scientific advancements.
+We encourage diverse perspectives and seminal work targeting under-explored topics related to Science of Science.
 A Best Student Paper Award will be voted on at the workshop by the audience.

 This workshop does not have archival proceedings.
 Therefore, submissions can be:
 - recently published (2025-2026)